/images/resources/architect/ai-agents/ai-agents-enterprise.png

 Access Token Design is Critical

-The HTTP credential that AI agents send to APIs is the OAuth access token, which contains security context.
-APIs cryptographically verify the integrity of access tokens before using the received context.
-You must design access tokens to grant minimal API privileges to AI agents and to provide sufficient context to allow APIs to restrict access.
+All APIs must cryptographically verify the integrity of access tokens before using the received context.
+You should design access tokens to grant minimal API privileges to AI agents and to provide sufficient context to allow APIs to restrict access.
+The following example access token only allows read access to stock information and clearly informs APIs that an AI agent is present.

 The first enterprise AI milestone should consist of the following main steps.
 While learning these steps, prefer experimenting with low sensitivity data or read-only operations.

-- Integrate an end-to-end flow that uses the OAuth security standards required for MCP.
+• Integrate an end-to-end flow that uses the OAuth security standards required for MCP.

-- Issue least-privilege access tokens that deliver security context to APIs.
+• Issue least-privilege access tokens that deliver security context to APIs.

-- Implement API authorization using the access token, to restrict how AI agents use enterprise resources.
+• Implement API authorization using the access token, to restrict how AI agents use enterprise resources.

-- Implement API auditing of AI agent access, so that security teams can govern AI enterprise resource access.
+• Implement API auditing of AI agent access, so that security teams can govern AI enterprise resource access.

 AI Authorization Server Requirements